Here's a Concise Summary of Three of the Most Respected Reports About the Economic Impact of a Long-Distance Shared-Use Path.

 Mass Central Rail Trail Feasibility Study.
 March 2021 by MassDOT.

-They did an investigative Feasibility Study to see if it was even possible to piece the rest together.
+They then did an investigative Feasibility Study to see if it was even possible to piece the rest together.

 Turns out that it is possible, but it will be be complicated.